denxv/TGV2RayScraper/README.md

 # TGV2RayScraper

-TGV2RayScraper is a Python project designed to collect Telegram channel data, extract V2Ray configurations, clean and normalize them, and maintain up-to-date channel information.
+TGV2RayScraper is a Python project designed to collect Telegram channel data, extract V2Ray configurations, and process them by cleaning, normalizing, and deduplicating, while maintaining up-to-date channel information.
 It supports both synchronous and asynchronous scraping and includes tools for managing channel lists.

 For Russian version, see [README.md](docs/ru/README.md)